takano32/stone/README.en.txt

 		Make WWW server that supports ``https''.
 		Access ``https://fwall/'' using a WWW browser.

-	    NOTICE: Most WWW browsers, such as the export versions of Netscape Navigator, can't handle keys whose length are longer than 512 bit.

 	stone localhost:telnet 10023/ssl
 		Make telnet server that supports SSL.
 		Run ``SSLtelnet -z ssl fwall 10023'' on ``inner''.